 To deliver a top-notch customer experience, you must know which areas need improvement.
 Seeking feedback from the customers helps in identifying grey areas, which can then be improved.
 Hence, constructive feedbacks help in improving customer service.

 Customer feedback can be collected via surveys, online questionnaires, emails, phone calls, net promoter score surveys, etc.

 #14.
 Product Knowledge

 The customer service objectives related to product knowledge include upgrading the knowledge and skills of your employees.
 You should aim at offering training and certifications to the customer service team so that they are well-equipped to help the customers.

-Also, having a well placed internal knowledge base in place can fully equip your employees to efficiently handle the customer concerns and create a delightful experience for your customers.
+Also, having a well-placed internal knowledge base in place can fully equip your employees to efficiently handle customer concerns and create a delightful experience for your customers.

 #15.
 Fostering Customer Relationships

 You should also set customer service work objectives that foster relationships with the customers.
 For instance, you can set a target for your account executive to call the customers from time to time and understand their problems.
 This fosters customer relationships.
 Sending emails on special occasions of customers is another way to build stronger bonds with customers.